cdsittampalam/documentation/docs/Qredo Network.md

 When the node is queried periodically, the node can provide full UTXO details, together with proof of existence on the underlying chain.

-#### Mapping Address and Amounts

-As this peg-in (underlying) transaction is committed to the chain, the Qredo blockchain uses consensus rules to map the Bitcoin address to Alice’s wallet through the MPC.
-The amount of Bitcoin deposited into the address is added to the Bitcoin balance in Alice’s wallet.
-The balance is a value in the consensus database with the key “Wallet\_Alice.balance”.
-The balance in the database key increases as more funds are added.

 ### Transferring Money

 When transferring money, the participants update the user interface.
 The transactions are signed by the Qredo server and the blockchain validator node updates the Qredo blockchain.